jgosar/mine-city-2000/README.md

 - MineCity2000-GUI: A rudimentary GUI for running the program

 For building the app from the source code you need .NET Core framework 8.0.
 The projects are set up for development with Visual Studio Code.
+In order to develop the GUI, you will also need the dotnet MAUI workload.
+If you open the project with Visual Studio Code, you can launch it using the "Launch GUI" or "Launch CLI" commands under the "Run and Debug" menu.

 This is a development version, so do not be surprised if something doesn't work.
+Please open an issue on GitHub if you encounter any problems.

 At the current stage, not all buildings are supported, so there will be some holes between the buildings in a generated world.